National Registry of Evidence-Based Programs and Practices: Overview

 In the behavioral health field, there is an ongoing need for researchers, developers, evaluators, and practitioners to share information about what works to improve outcomes among individuals coping with, or at risk for, mental disorders and substance abuse.
 Discussing how this need led to the development of NREPP, Brounstein, Gardner, and Backer (2006) wrote:

-It is important to note that not all prevention programs work.
+not all prevention programs work.
 Still other programs have no empirically based support regarding their effectiveness. […] Many others have empirical support, but the methods used to generate that support are suspect.
 This is another reason to highlight the need for and use of scientifically defensible, effective prevention programs.
 These are programs that clearly demonstrate that the program was well implemented, well evaluated, and produced a consistent pattern of positive results.

 The focus of NREPP was on delivering an array of standardized, comparable information on interventions that are evidence based, as opposed to identifying programs that are "effective" or ranking them in effectiveness.
 Its peer reviewers used specific criteria to rate the quality of an intervention's evidence base as well as the intervention's suitability for broad adoption.
 In addition, NREPP provided contextual information about the intervention, such as the population served, implementation history, and cost data to encourage a realistic and holistic approach to selecting prevention interventions.

 As of 2010, the interventions reviewed by NREPP had been implemented successfully in more than 229,000 sites, in all 50 States and more than 70 countries, and with more than 107 million clients.
 Versions of its review process and rating criteria had been adopted by the National Cancer Institute and the Administration on Aging.

 The information NREPP provided was subject to certain limitations.
 It was not an exhaustive repository of all tested mental health interventions; submission was a voluntary process, and limited resources may preclude the review of some interventions even though they meet minimum requirements for acceptance.
 The NREPP home page prominently stated that "inclusion in the registry does not constitute an endorsement."